 In this post, we review and compare the many city tours offered in Rome, including free and self-guided audio tours.
 These are tours that generally cover Rennaissance Rome and the modern city’s center.
-We also offer reviews of tours that cover the Vatican as well as the Colosseum, Forum and Palatine Hill.

 We have classified a “city tour” as a tour that doesn’t cover (at least extensively) the Vatican or ancient Roman sites, such as the Colosseum and the Forum.